Still Alice: Production

 Principal photography took place in New York over 23 days in March 2014.
 Most of the film was shot in a townhouse on West 162nd Street in Manhattan.
 Some scenes were filmed in an apartment building in Yonkers and a senior's home in Hastings-on-Hudson.
 The film was shot by French cinematographer Denis Lenoir, whom Glatzer and Westmoreland had met at a film screening in 1999; they had wanted to work with him ever since.
 During filming, Glatzer and Westmoreland attempted to divide the directing duties equally between themselves, even though Glatzer's physical condition had deteriorated to the point that he could only communicate by typing on an iPad with a single finger.

-The production's $4-5 million budget was funded by the French financier BSM Studio.
+The production's $4–5 million budget was funded by the French financier BSM Studio.
 Post-production on the film was completed ten days before its premiere at the 2014 Toronto International Film Festival.
 The score was composed by Ilan Eshkeri, who wanted to work on Still Alice because of his experience with people affected by Alzheimer's disease in his personal life.
 He had worked on several Alzheimer's-related projects before, including the 2012 film Ashes, Tim Wheeler's 2014 album Lost Domain, and an advertising campaign for the Alzheimer's Society; he said of working on Still Alice, "in many ways this was a culmination of an artistic expression of something that has deeply touched me."
 Eshkeri wrote the score to be performed on piano, which he intended to represent Alice's family life, and by a string trio, of which he thought the challenge of composition was similar to "the challenge of coping with the disease".

 Release

 Still Alice had its world premiere at the Toronto International Film Festival on September 8, 2014.
-Sony Pictures Classics, which bought the U.S. distribution rights for the film, gave it a one-week release in December 2014 so that it would qualify for that year's Academy Awards.
+Sony Pictures Classics, which bought the North American rights for the film, gave it a one-week release in December 2014 so that it would qualify for that year's Academy Awards.
 After making the deal with Sony, Westmoreland and Glatzer were eager to have the film released as early as possible, partly because of Glatzer's declining health.
 The film began its proper theatrical run with a limited release on January 16, 2015, earning $197,000 from 12 locations on its opening weekend.
 On February 20, it was given a wide release, expanding to 765 theaters across the U.S. Overall, the film grossed $18,754,371 over 14 weeks in American theaters.
 It earned $25,130,281 in other countries for a worldwide gross of $43,884,652.